It’s been a stressful 2 months.

 I like getting the measure of someone.
 It satisfies my curiosity and lets me know exactly the type of person I’m dealing with, and that just enables me to do what I do best, negotiate.

 Anyhoo, approximately one month later we met for the first ARD.
 I woke up that morning with the beginning of sickness number 1 and felt like I had been run over by a train.
-I called my advocate and told her how I felt and she said she had my back, which I knew was 100% true.
+I called my advocate and told her how I felt and she said she had my back.
 We altered our already pre-arranged game plan to do good cop / bad cop and decided she would do all of the talking and I could sit back and enjoy the ride of the meeting while descending into the depths of illness.

-My advocate had to conference in and is a passionate go-getter and I love her to death.
-She’s feisty!
-However, the team in the room were NOT responding well to her at all and the meeting quickly disintegrated into chaos and enmity.
+My advocate had to conference in, however the team in the room were NOT responding well to her at all and the meeting quickly disintegrated into chaos and enmity.

 I found myself having to play peacekeeper between the school and the advocate and trust me when I say the bizarre reality of that was not lost on me in the moment.
 If I could have recorded the dialog inside my head it would have been entertaining.